inkscopexyz/inkscope-fuzzer/README.md

 ```bash
     cargo build --release
 ```

-3. Write the properties that you want to test
+3. Write the properties that you want to test and compile your contract with the `fuzz-testing` feature enabled.
     - Refer to the [write-properties document](docs/write-properties.md) for more information.

 4. Run the fuzzer